 Participating teams will be required to submit a proposal on a pre-determined company case based on the following requirements:

 - Analyse the company’s existing sustainability strategy, focusing on how the SDGs can be integrated into its operations and initiatives;

 - Suggest how the company can better align their strategies with SDGs, as well as measure and manage their contribution to achieve these SDGs; and

 - Identify at least 3 SDGs that are most relevant to the company and new opportunities / innovations to support the advancement of these identified SDGs.

 Recognition and Cash Prizes

 Winners and finalists will receive attractive cash prizes.
-Prizes and certificates will be given out at an award ceremony at the 2018 GCNS Summit organised by the Global Compact Network Singapore in November 2018.
+Prizes and certificates will be given out at an award ceremony at the 2019 GCNS Summit organised by the Global Compact Network Singapore on November 2019.

 1st Prize: $10,000